Ranked! The 10 best football pundits on TV right now

 Ahead of the 2006 World Cup, Rio Ferdinand was given his own prank show.
 Like Manchester United's answer to Fonejacker, the much-maligned experiment featured Rio convincing art-lover David James to seriously critique children's paintings or attempting to kidnap David Beckham.
 It's safe to say Ferdinand's broadcasting career has taken a good turn since.

-The ex-England centre-back was a cultured ball-player and Rio's screen analysis on BT Sport is fittingly informative and well-conducted; given that it's not that long since he retired, either, insights into what Sergio Busquets actually says on the pitch are wholly welcome.
-He's become a staple of the Champions League coverage on BT - and he fits the picture, as a former winning captain in the competition.
+The ex-England centre-back was a cultured ball-player and Rio's screen analysis on TNT Sports is fittingly informative and well-conducted; given that relatively, at least, it's not that long since he retired, either, insights into what Sergio Busquets actually says on the pitch have been wholly welcome over the years.
+He's become a staple of the Champions League coverage – and he fits the picture, as a former winning captain in the competition.

 6. Micah Richards

 Micah Richards' rise to Super Sunday regular has come out of the leftfield, in the void of Manchester City legends to call on in television.
-Stick your Lescotts and your Joe Harts, TV bosses said, as they opted for a name many fans perhaps expected to still be playing professionally, perhaps out in India or down in the fourth tier.
+Stick your Richard Dunnes and your Joe Harts, TV bosses said, as they opted for a name many fans perhaps expected to still be playing professionally, perhaps out in India or down in the fourth tier, when he first burst onto the box.
+Hell, Carra's probably said it to his face.

 Richards is pigeon-holed for his explosive laugh and the fact that he knows a few of the City players on a first-name basis - none of them will speak to Gary Neville - but the former right-back is a lot sharper than he's perhaps given credit for.
 His struggles as a player inform his insights, while he's just about fair to everyone.
 He has an infectious enthusiasm for the game and it comes across nicely.